Translucence House / Fougeron Architecture

 -

-Manufacturers: AutoDesk, Dornbracht, Vibia, Alki, Arper, B&B Italia, Bulthaup, Cassina, Classicon, Electrolux, Extremis, Flos, Gaggenau, Glas Italia, Kartell, LEMA, Miele, Minotti, Roche Bobois, Roll & Hill, +11
+Manufacturers: AutoDesk, Dornbracht, Sky-Frame, Vibia, B&B Italia, Electrolux, Gaggenau, Miele, Alki, Arper, Berkley Mills, Bulthaup, Cassina, Classicon, Extremis, Filxfelt, Flos, Glas Italia, Kartell, Kyle Bunting, +13

 Text description provided by the architects.
 This renovation and addition unravels a chapter of ill-considered renovations to create an urban retreat for a young family on a remarkable site.
 By re-using more than half of the original structure and improving the home's environmental performance, the project also minimizes the 4000 SF home’s embodied carbon and ongoing carbon footprint.